Refyled/cellServer/README.md

-# Game of Cells
+# Cells for AI

 The game of cells is a game to be played by computers.

-It consists of regular grid whose nodes may be either empty, occupied by a 'cell' or a 'vitamin'.
-Each cell belongs to a player and carries a certain weight.
+It consists of cells living on a regular grid, carrying an integer weight which they may increase by merging with their siblings,or by eating other lighter cells and vitamins.

-Cells may chose to stay in place or move along adjacent edges, either as a whole or by dividing into cells of smaller weights.
+Cells can stay in place or move along adjacent edges, either as a whole or by dividing into cells of smaller weights.
 Once moves have been received, the game updates its state by merging cells